MicrosoftDocs/dataexplorer-docs/data-explorer/get-data-amazon-s3.md

 ---
 # Get data from Amazon S3

 Data ingestion is the process used to load data records from one or more sources into a table in Azure Data Explorer.
 Once ingested, the data becomes available for query.
-In this article, you learn ho to get data from Amazon S3 into either a new or existing table.
+In this article, you learn how to get data from Amazon S3 into either a new or existing table.

 For more information on Amazon S3, see [What is Amazon S3?](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html).